trihoang0809/fpl-optimization/README.md

 • Implemented the FPL APIs to enable real-time insights on top-performing players, teams, and transfer trends
 • Built a notification system for timely lineup adjustments each week

 I achieved a top 3% FPL global ranking last season.

-This season, I am currently ranked in the top 0.4%.
-Hopefully I can keep it up!
+Currently, I'm ranked ~6,000th overall and 10th in Vietnam 🤞🤩.